apostrophecms/apostrophe-multisite/README.md

 This can be used to achieve effects such as passing a new list of locales to `apostrophe-workflow` based on user input in the dashboard.

 Note that this means the `site` object should not be updated frequently or for trivial reasons via Apostrophe’s `update` method — only when significant configuration changes occur.
-However, note that it is never a good idea in any case to implement a hit counter via Apostrophe’s model layer methods.
+However, it is never a good idea in any case to implement a hit counter via Apostrophe’s model layer methods.
 As always, use a direct MongoDB `update` with `$inc` for such purposes.

+There is one limitation: **the sites function must always result in the same set of assets being pushed by the modules, except if the decision is made based on a `theme` property of each site object.** If you add a `theme` field to the `sites` pieces module in the dashboard, you may use logic based on `site.theme` in the sites function to decide which modules will be included in the project, even if this changes the assets.

 ## Using AWS (or Azure, etc.)